SRvSaha/CoWinVaccineSlotFinder/README.md

 It's a simple Cross-Platform Console Application being developed using .NET Core 3.1, WinForms and C#.

-*_Currently, application is bundled as Single Executable EXE with Runtime included.
-However, it will only work on Windows Machines now_*
+*_Currently, application is bundled as Single Standalone Executable EXE with Runtime included and therefore no installations are needed to run the Application.
+However, it will only work on Windows Machines now due to dependency on WinForms for Captcha Popup_*

 In General, to run the application, the following things are needed:
 - Windows 7 SP2 or higher where .NET Core 3.1 Runtime is supported, that's it.

-> [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime) is bundles in the Release so no other external depencies to run the Application.
+> [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime) is bundled in the Release so no other external dependencies to run the Application.
-  _FOR DEVELOPERS TO BUILD/MODIFY_ [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required to build from Source Code or to make some customizations
+  _FOR DEVELOPERS TO BUILD/MODIFY_ [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required to build from Source Code or to make some customizations.
+Use of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) is recommended for the purpose of development.

 Currently, searching using the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) and [calendarByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/calendarByPin) are integrated to get all the available slots in a particular district/PINCode and to book the slot on First-Come-First-Serve Basis, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.